cemoner/CalculatorGUI/README.md

 In order to run the program you need javafx library and you need to add it from project structure You need to add module path from edit configurations//vm options/path.

-This is a calculator with GUI it is pretty straight forward.
+This is a calculator with GUI. it is pretty straight forward.
 It follows operation priority. and you can get a result with n numbers are entered. you cannot enter 2 operations back to back.